Our mission is to build a community that values animals and treats them with respect and kindness.

 On January 1, 2018, the Bay Area Humane Society became a part of the Wisconsin Humane Society!
 You can learn more about the announcement HERE.
 Founded in 1879, the Wisconsin Humane Society (WHS) has been saving the lives of animals in need for nearly 140 years.
 WHS is a 501(c)(3) organization and operates shelters in Milwaukee, Ozaukee, Racine, Door and Brown Counties, as well as a spay/neuter clinic in West Allis.
 WHS annually serves 40,000 animals – and their humans!
 We receive no general government funding and we are not part of any national umbrella organization.
 Our federal tax ID # is 39-0810533.
 You can learn more about the Wisconsin Humane Society HERE.

 In the winter of 1958 in Green Bay, Wisconsin, a small group of dedicated men and women turned their passion into a purpose.
 They loved animals and wanted to make our community a safer, healthier place for pets and people alike.
-In January 1959, The Bay Area Humane Society & Animal Shelter, Inc., was created as a not-for-profit organization to promote the humane treatment of animals and provide protection, care and shelter for unwanted and homeless pets
+In January 1959, the Bay Area Humane Society (now known at the Wisconsin Humane Society Green Bay Campus) was created as a not-for-profit organization to promote the humane treatment of animals and provide protection, care and shelter for unwanted and homeless pets.

 Our first priority is stray or abandoned animals in our community, then animals from overcrowded shelters where they face imminent death.
 Because we do not euthanize animals for lack of space or for the length of time they have been at our shelter, we ask local pet owners who no longer want or are unable to keep their pets to work with us to ensure the best possible outcome for their animals.
 When our shelter is full, pet owners who want to surrender a pet are offered several options, including providing advice and resources to help deal with behavioral or financial issues so they can keep their pet, and alternatives for rehoming so the animal doesn’t have to enter the shelter at all.
 If these options don’t work, we offer a waiting list whereby owners are called to surrender their animal when space becomes available.
 We’ve found that by giving pet owners multiple options, euthanasia is decreased, the shelter doesn’t become overcrowded, risking the spread of contagious disease, and more pet owners are successfully learning to work through behavioral issues or are able to rehome their own pets.